 Although the statistical analysis of rainfall extremes and the construction of ombrian curves refer to a point (i.e. the rainfall station), the critical intensity in the rational equation should refer to the catchment area.
-Therefore, a transformation of point estimates is essential to account for the spatiotemporal variability of rainfall across the river basin, which is typically achieved by applying a reduction coefficient, called Areal Reduction Factor (ARF).
-For a given basin area A, the ARF is the ratio of the area-average rainfall intensity over a duration d with return period T and the point intensity for the same d and T. In the literature, the ARF is typically given as function of A and d.
-Comprehensive investigations were carried out by NERC (1975) that provided tabular values of ARF for a wide range of catchment areas (1 to 30 000 km2) and rainfall durations (1 min to 25 days).
+Therefore, a transformation of point estimates is essential to account for the spatiotemporal variability of rainfall across the river basin, which is typically achieved by applying a reduction coefficient, called the areal reduction factor (ARF).
+For a given basin area A, the ARF is the ratio of the area-average rainfall intensity over a duration d with return period T and the point intensity for the same d and T. In the literature, the ARF is typically given as a function of A and d.
+Comprehensive investigations were carried out by NERC (1975) that provided tabular values of ARF for a wide range of catchment areas (1 to 30000 km) and rainfall durations (1 min to 25 days).
 Koutsoyiannis and Xanthopoulos (1999, p.
 164) fitted the following empirical expression to those data:

+ARF = max

+$$\left\{ 0.25, 1 - 0.048 A^{(0.36 - 0.01 \ln A)} d^{-0.35} \right\},$$

+(2)

-$$\mathsf{ARF} = \max\left\{0.25, 1 - 0.048A^{(0.36 - 0.01\ln A)}d^{-0.35}\right\}$$ where A is given in km^2 and d in hours.
+where A is given in $\text{km}^2$ and d in hours.